 - March (opening) to early April: from what we've read, tulips are on display indoors during this time and daffodils and crocuses are the main event outside.
 (Crocuses bloom fairly early in the spring.)

 It simply gets more crowded as the day goes on.
-There’s no wrong time to be at the gardens we just thought it was great we got there shortly after the gates opened for the day; we noticed it got more populated with each passing hour.
+There is no wrong time to be at the gardens, but if you arrive shortly after it opens for the day there are fewer people there; we noticed it got more populated with each passing hour.

-The first tulips in Holland came from Tibet, Turkey and Kazakhstan, centuries ago.
+The first tulips in Holland came from Tibet, Turkey, and Kazakhstan, centuries ago.
 At one point in the history of The Netherlands, tulips were more precious and more valued than land or property, like homes.

 The pavilions are covered and/or enclosed.
 They are a great place to cool off if it's hot outside, find shade from the sun, see more varieties of plants, tulips, and other assorted flowers, visit a gift shop in some cases or use the restrooms in others.

 The pavilions include: